Role of the radiation-reaction electric field in the optical response of two-dimensional crystals: Introduction

 The discovery of graphene and other two-dimensional (2D) crystals in 2004 was a major scientific breakthrough in material science \cite{Novoselov2004, Novoselov2005}.
 In the past decade the family of 2D crystals has widened encompassing a large selection of compositions including almost all the elements of the periodic table \cite{Heine14}.
 The variety of their electronic properties is extremely broad, including metals and semi-metals (for example graphene \cite{Novoselov2004, CastroNeto09}), insulators (hexagonal boron nitride \cite{Blake2011}) and semiconductors (transition-metal dichalcogenides \cite{Heinz2010, Heinz2014}).
 These single-layer atomic crystals are stable under ambient conditions and appear continuous on a macroscopic scale \cite{Novoselov2005}.

 Macroscopic continuity is confirmed also by their optical properties \cite{Ramasubramaniam14, Nair2008, Blake2007, Heinz2014, Blake2011, Kravets2010}.
-In analogy to 3D materials where the susceptibility and the conductivity fix the optical response, single-layer atomic crystals are described as zero-thickness sheets with a surface susceptibility and a surface conductivity \cite{Pershoguba07, Hanson08, Merano15, Merano16}.
-As for bulk materials, ellipsometry is able to furnish both these parameters, showing that these are the macroscopic physical quantities experimentally accessible from the linear optical response of 2D atomic crystals \cite{Merano16}.
+In analogy with 3D materials where the susceptibility and the conductivity fix the optical response, single-layer atomic crystals are described as zero-thickness sheets with a surface susceptibility and a surface conductivity \cite{Pershoguba07, Hanson08, Merano15, Merano16}.
+As for bulk materials, ellipsometry is able to furnish both of these parameters, showing that these are the macroscopic physical quantities experimentally accessible from the linear optical response of 2D atomic crystals \cite{Merano16}.
 Also the nonlinear optical properties are described by modelling them as zero-thickness sheets with a nonlinear surface susceptibility \cite{Zhao13, Heinz13, Merano216}.

-A classical model has addressed recently the optical properties of a single-layer 2D crystal at the microscopic level \cite{Luca16}.
-This approach gave remarkable insight.
-It explained why the Fresnel coefficients for a single-layer 2D atomic crystal are intrinsically complex quantities even when a null surface conductivity is assumed.
-The crystal was modelled as atoms with polarizability $\alpha$ distributed on a Bravais lattice.
-It was shown that (contrary to the 3D case) \cite{Aspnes82, Wolf} all the dipoles contribute to the local electric field and that retardation effects (due to the finite velocity of propagation of the dipolar potential) dephase the local electric field from the electric field incident on the crystal \cite{Luca16}.
+At the microscopic level, in analogy to what happens for a bulk crystal, it is possible to define a local electric field that connects the macroscopic surface electric susceptibility to the atomic polarizability \cite{Luca16}.
+This classical approach provides a deep insight.
+It explains why the Fresnel coefficients for a single-layer 2D atomic crystal are intrinsically complex quantities even when a null surface conductivity is assumed.
+The crystal is modelled as atoms with polarizability $\alpha$ distributed on a Bravais lattice.
+Contrary to the 3D case \cite{Aspnes82, Wolf} all of the dipoles contribute to the local electric field and the retardation effects (due to the finite velocity of propagation of the electromagnetic potentials) dephase the local electric field, and hence the macroscopic surface polarization, from the electric field incident on the crystal \cite{Luca16}.